joxa/joxa/doc/standard-library.rst

 Joxa.
 The two functions that you will interact the most are `defrecord` and `defrecord+`. `defrecord` and `defrecord+` both have the exact same api.
-Just like with `defn` and `defmacro` the `+` added to defrecord means that the record functions and macros will be exported.
+Just like with `defn` and `defmacro` the `+` added to `defrecord` means that the record functions and macros will be exported.

-`defrecord` takes a name for the record followed by a list of field descriptions.
-In our example we called our record `person`
+`defrecord` only takes a list of field descriptions.
+The record name (which the first element in the tuple that represents a record) always equals to the name of the current namespace.
+For instance, in our example below, the record name is `example-person`

 .. code-block:: clojure

+     (ns example-person
+       (require joxa-records))

-     (joxa-records/defrecord+ person name age {sex male}
-                              {address "unknown"} city)
+     (joxa-records/defrecord+ name age {sex :male} {address "unknown"} city)

-We then followed it up with the fields `name`, `age`, `sex`, `address` and city.
-As you can see, the `sex` and `address` fields are a bit different.
-That is because in these cases we are providing a default value.
-So in record definitions you can provide just a name, or a name and a default value.
-Just as a note, the name must be an atom and the value a literal.
+As you can see here, the `sex` and `address` fields are a bit different.
+That is because in these cases we are providing a default value respectively.
+As you can see, in record definitions you can provide either a name, or a tuple with a name and a default value.

 This is really all there is to it.
 The `defrecord` macro generates a bunch of functions and macros used to interact with the record.